purumaster/Favorite-Movies/README.md

 ## Demo
+　　When you enter, add, and comment, please follow the directions.
    1. Search - enter 1,
    2. Tadd your favorite movie - enter 2,
    3. Comment movie - enter 3,